-Many employers regard interpersonal skills as a nice to have.
-But when business gets slow, interpersonal skill training is first to go.
+Many employers regard interpersonal skills as an asset, especially for leaders.
+But when business gets slow, interpersonal skills training is first to go.
 Should this be the case?
-We present 7 reasons — backed by research — on the value and importance of interpersonal skills in the workplace.
-We also cover the ROI of interpersonal skills, so you can make a case to management why you need interpersonal skill training, whether business is booming or in a lull.
+We present seven reasons — backed by research — on the value and importance of interpersonal skills in the workplace.
+We also cover the ROI of interpersonal skills that convincingly make the case for interpersonal skill training, whether business is booming or in a lull.

 Here, we use the term “interpersonal skills.”
-Whether you call them “soft skills,” “communication skills,” or “people skills,” we are basically talking about the same thing.
-These are skills needed to deal effectively with others and get things done.
+Whether you call them “soft skills,” “communication skills,” or “people skills,” we are talking about the same thing.
+These are skills needed to deal effectively with others and get things done without letting relationships unravel.
 With our terms defined, let’s look at the case for interpersonal skills development in your organization.

 1. Managers Aren’t as Inspiring as They Think They Are.

 There is a discrepancy between how leaders perceive their own leadership abilities and how their employees see them.
 According to a study by Gallup, 77% of leaders believe that they inspire action.
 But according to the same study, employees say 82% of leaders lack leadership skills.

 It is difficult to address a problem if you don’t even know that it exists.
 Leaders need to develop self-awareness and stronger interpersonal skills in order to close the gap between self-perception and reality.
 This self-awareness can be achieved through people skills training to build more effective managers.

 There is a saying that, “people don’t leave bad jobs, they leave bad bosses.”
 This is supported by research.
 According to a recent report, 82% of workers said they would consider quitting their job because of a bad manager.
 Developing good managers that know how to interact with people improves employee satisfaction and increases retention rates, which saves money for the company in the long run.